ppiech/android-plugins/README.md

   - AccountActivityModule and AccountActivityPresenter modules share the ActivityScope, which binds the life-cycle of the injected types to the activity.
   - AccountActivityModule requires the AccountActivity reference when it is created.
 This object, like MyApplication, is also created by the android framework and thus, it must be also supplied to the Dagger when the AccountActivityComponent sub-graph is created.

-## Plugin Architected Application with Multiple Modules, using Dagger 2
+### Plugin Architected Application with Multiple Modules, using Dagger 2
 ![Diagram](doc/plugin_dagger_2_model.png)

-Dagger 2 was not explicitly designed to be implemented across multiple modules (sub-projects, or libraries).
 In order to make Dagger 2 compatible with our requirement of splitting the application into modules, we have to make some restrictions on how we use it:
 Libraries cannot create the ApplicationScope graph.
 - Only the top-level android application project, which implements the [Application](http://developer.android.com/reference/android/app/Application.html) object can create this graph.
 - Libraries must use a interfaces to access objects that are held by the ApplicationScope object graph.
 These interface can be declared by the libraries: ApplicationComponet, PushComponent, etc., and can depend on other Component interfaces.